 The mission of Home Base, a Red Sox Foundation and Massachusetts General Hospital Program, is to heal the invisible wounds for Veterans, Service Members and their Families through world-class clinical ca care.
 Home Base services are specifically designed to overcome common barriers to care for returning Veterans.
 We provide care to all Veterans and Families, regardless of ability to pay or discharge status, and utilize a “three generation” model of care that extends to parents, children, and extended family members who are effectively integrated into care.
 Our integrated team of child and adult psychiatrists, clinical psychologists and neuropsychologists, nurses and nurse practitioners, physical medicine and rehabilitation specialists, licensed clinical social workers, addictions specialists, and peer-to-peer outreach coordinators – all of whom are Veterans and/or Family Members of the Post-9/11 wars – work together to ensure that Veterans and their Families receive or are connected to appropriate and uniquely-tailored care.re, wellness, education and research.

-To Find out more about Home Base Program Our Partner go to www.home base.org
+To Find out more about Home Base Program go to http://homebase.org

 Recognizing the responsibility of communities to help those who serve, Clear Path for Veterans Empowers service members, Veterans, and their families through supportive programs and services in a safe, respectful environment.